 She describes her parents as loving and honest, telling her as much as they knew about the circumstances of her adoption, yet she didn’t feel like she could tell them about everything that was happening at school, and how she was continually being teased and bullied about being Korean.

 She became a writer, first writing down her feelings out of sheer frustration, then honing her writing skills into being a writer and editor for different publications.
 As a result, this memoir is a well-written book that takes us into her life and helps us understand the way she felt.

 It wasn’t until she was married and expecting a baby of her own that Chung started the search for her birth family.
 She had wondered, but had never taken the first steps before.
 Her adoption was technically a closed adoption with no information available, but over time, the US laws changed, and she was able to find information on some of her relatives.

 It would be giving too much away to say what she found.
 I can say that real life tends to be complicated, maybe not living up to everything you’d hoped, but also not as bad as everything you’ve feared.

 Outrun the Moon by Stacy Lee

 AR Reading Level 5.3: Interest Level 6-9th Grades

-And so, she has written a historical novel about a determined heroine, 15-year-old Mercy Wong, who lives in San Francisco and survives the 1906 earthquake.
+And so, in Outrun the Moon, she has written a historical novel about a determined heroine, 15-year-old Mercy Wong, who lives in San Francisco and survives the 1906 earthquake.